Get alerts of updates about «Tuberculosis (TB) in Norway»

 Detection of infection and disease

-About 350-400 cases per year
+Fewer than 300 cases per year

-Figure 1: Tuberculosis cases in Norway 1990-2015 by place of birth; Norwegian-born (Norskfødte), foreign-born (utenlandsfødte) and total (totalt).
+Figure 1: Tuberculosis cases in Norway 1990-2020 by place of birth; Norwegian-born (Norskfødte), foreign-born (utenlandsfødte) and total (totalt).

-Internationally, drug addicts and homeless people are a risk group for tuberculosis but few cases of infectious tuberculosis are diagnosed so far in these environments in Norway.
+Internationally, drug addicts and homeless people are a risk group for tuberculosis, but few cases of infectious tuberculosis are diagnosed so far in these environments in Norway.

 Most tuberculosis cases in Norway occur in Oslo, mainly because it is the largest city in Norway and because there is a higher proportion of foreign-born inhabitants than in other regions.
 Low numbers within each county lead to some random variations from year to year.

 DNA studies of bacteria